The House Of Bruce

 King Robert decided to dispatch his family to the Orkney Islands for their greater safety.
 Elizabeth de Burgh and other members of his family were captured by the English en-route, and taken prisoner.
 His twelve year old daughter was imprisoned in the Tower and some of the female members of his family, including his sister, Christina, suffered the humiliation of being held suspended in cages in full public view by Edward.
 His three younger brothers, Thomas, Alexander and Niall were all executed.

-This brutal treatment suceeded in making the Bruce more determined and resolute to eventually prevail.
+This brutal treatment succeeded in making the Bruce more determined and resolute to eventually prevail.
 In 1307 he mounted a surprise attack on the English forces at Carrick.
 Edward sent another army north to deal with the rebel Scots.
 Robert again resorted to hiding in the hills and mounted a guerilla war.
 He was defeated by the Earl of Pembroke at Glen Trool in Galloway, but, refusing to be deterred, met him again at Loudon Hill where Bruce's military tactics won a much needed victory for Scotland.
 The indomitable Edward I decided to march up to Scotland yet again, to deal with the irksome miscreant Robert the Bruce himself.

 Edward I, now aged and ailing, died at Burgh-on-Sands, Cumberland and was buried at Westminster Abbey, the mausoleum of the English Kings, with the epitaph 'The Hammer of the Scots'.
 So determined was he to utterly crush the Scots it was reported that he asked for the flesh to be boiled from his bones and the bones carried with the English armies into Scotland thereafter, a request which was not honoured by his son and heir Edward II.